prathi22/KaggleSentAnalysis/README.md

 - 3 - somewhat positive
 - 4 - positive

-The given dataset has the TSV format but the toolkit of Stanford uses a PTB format as input and output.
+The given dataset is in the TSV format but the toolkit of Stanford uses a PTB format as input and output.
 The major part of the code was written to only handle the transformation between these two file types.

-The main difference between them is that the PTB format compiles the whole sentence in only one line while the TSV format uses a
-"Sentence's Identification Code" system.
+The main difference between them is that the PTB format compiles the whole sentence in only one line while the TSV format uses a "Sentence's Identification Code" system.

+During the training phase we tried different setups (using tensor, not using it, more phrases for each batch, less phrases, different sizes of word vector)  once it was the our first time working with this toolkit.

+We decided for it because it was written regarding the Socher's paper, a implementation of RNTNs, and during the first trainings it showed good numbers.
+Beside the fact it was a good reason to study and understand better the use of neural networks.

+After some tries, we realize:

+- the result with the entire dataset and the default implementation is better when we don't use the tensor;
+- to achieve better results it will be necessary tune the default implementation and not only the training parameter setup.

+The best score achieved is 0.62863 (the 124th position in the Kaggle's Leaderboard in Oct, 21st 2014)

 The Initial Setup